Smart Fiberglass Solutions Contact Us Now

 • Wall waterproofing systems

-• External insulation finishing systems (EIFS)
+• External insulation finishing systems

 • Liquid-applied waterproof coatings

-• Limited elongation
+• Limited elongation compared with polyester fiberglass mat

-• Requires correct embedding technique to avoid weak points
+• Requires correct embedding technique

 3. Polyester Fiberglass Mat

-Key characteristics:
+Key Characteristics

-• High tensile strength and tear resistance
+• High tensile strength

-• Superior elongation compared to pure fiberglass
+• Better elongation than pure fiberglass structures

 • Excellent fatigue resistance